OVERVIEW

 Most companies will send you your tax forms regardless of how much you make but they only required to send one or both of the following occurs:

-- For tax years prior to 2023, if you generated more than 200 transactions and more than $20,000 in gross ride income paid through third-party payment processors, you should receive a 1099-K.
+- For tax year 2024, if you generated more than $5,000 in gross ride income paid through third-party payment processors, you should receive a 1099-K.

 - There is no threshold for payment card transactions, such as credit card swipes, for receiving a 1099-K.